klymenek/syslogviewer/README.md

 example configuration for syslog daemon
 =======================================

-add the following line in the /etc/rsyslog.conf file to send messages to remote server (for rsyslog, other implementations may have other config files)
+- add the following line in the /etc/rsyslog.conf file for sending messages to remote server (for rsyslog, other implementations may have other config files)

 *.*;auth,authpriv.none  	@192.168.1.103

+- restart daemon

-restart daemon with: sudo /etc/init.d/rsyslog restart
+sudo /etc/init.d/rsyslog restart